 Is my money safe?

-All of our clients’ money is held with HSBC and protected in accordance with the FCA’s client money rules.
+All of our clients’ money is held in a client money bank account with HSBC and protected in accordance with the FCA’s client money rules.

 When will I receive my first income payment?